ruthylevi/WebDev/README.md

-Was given specs on codeacademy, and had to recreate that using HTML and CSS.
+Was given specs to a site on CodeAcademy.
+Had to recreate that visually and stylistically using HTML and CSS.